6 Volt to 12 Volt Changeover

 By Stephen Kassis

-The benefits of 12-volt charging systems over the earlier 6 volt systems are well established.
+The benefits of 12-volt charging systems over the earlier 6-volt systems are well established.
 It has been over 65 years since 12 volt systems became the automotive industry standard in 1955.
-So does your vintage car or truck really NEED to be changed to 12-volt?
+So does your vintage car or truck really NEED a changeover to 12-volt?
 The answer is “Maybe”.